rheasanjan/tracker-app/README.md

-# tracker-app
+# tracker-app(will come up with a better name)
-A simple trello like app built in react native for both android and ios
+A simple money manager app built in react native for both android and ios